Milan in 4 Days: everything you need to know

 This place is one of the sites that we can find just walking around Milan and consists of a total of 16 columns located in what were once the Roman baths and amphitheater.

 In the background, you can enter the Basilica of San Lorenzo Maggiore, the oldest church in Milan.
-You can enter if you have time, access is free, but just strolling around the city at dusk is worth it.
+You can enter if you have time, access is free, but just strolling through the city at dusk is worth it.

 Dinner at Naviglio Pavese